ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * Each function should be concise and should describe a meaningful amount of work.
 * "Don't repeat yourself" is generally a good philosophy.
 * Function names should use underscores: ``my_function_name``.
-* Each function's name should describes what it does.
+* The name of each function should describe what the function does.
 * Each function should have a docstring.
 * If your code is too nested, that's usually a sign the loop body could benefit from being a function.
 Parts of our existing code are not the best examples of this at times.